nixcloud/nixcloud-webservices/documentation/nixcloud.reverse-proxy.md

 The `nixcloud.reverse-proxy` acts as an intermediary to allow multiple webservices to run from the same IP address(es) using the same port (80/443), and mapping these to domain names. `nixcloud.reverse-proxy` is a part of [nixcloud-webservices](https://github.com/nixcloud/nixcloud-webservices) and is based on https://www.nginx.com/.

+![nixcloud.webservices layout](nixcloud-webservices.svg.png)

 `nixcloud.reverse-proxy` fully implements `security.acme` certificate handling and transparently handles TLS contexts for the inner webservices.

-Note: ACME based domains handled by `nixcloud.reverse-proxy` will have a '_ncws' suffix and domains from `nixcloud.email` will have a '_email' suffix in their respective `security.acme.certs.<name>`.
+* ACME based domains handled by `nixcloud.reverse-proxy` will have a '_ncws' suffix and
+* ACME based domains from `nixcloud.email` will have a '_email' suffix in their respective `security.acme.certs.<name>`.

-![nixcloud.webservices layout](nixcloud-webservices.svg.png)

 See also [../README.md](../README.md).